Points of Interest

 Photos taken, you'll climb back aboard and descend the mountain, passing the revered 150-year-old University of Victoria.

 By now you may have worked up an appetite so your next stop will be the famous Tim Hortons.
 Founded in 1964, the popular chain boasts 3,665 restaurants across Canada.
 Step inside this honored institution and you'll notice that there's no Tres Rio Costa Rica Belle Vista grande, no fat, thick foam, wet cap featured on the menu - Tim Hortons has been crafting its own brew for over 50 years.
 Did you know that there's a special way to order?
 At Tim Hortons, you're supposed to order a "double-double," which is coffee with two creams and two sugars.
-To accompany your beverage, you can order a doughnut, four tidbits or a cookie.
+To accompany your beverage, you'll receive four of the most popular Timbit flavors (bite-size doughnuts).

 Once you finish your delectable treat, you'll rejoin your coach and head to Victoria proper.
 Travel past the quaint shops, narrow alleys and colorful signs of the country's oldest Chinatown.
 Here sits the infamous Fan Tan Alley, which is the narrowest street in Canada and once the site of gaming houses and opium factories.